lensemerc/writing/MLP/QOTD/main/Season 1/in work/Promising Cadence.md

 [i]Enough of this.[/i]

 Like in a daze, she turned in a haze, a rat in a maze filled with wrong choices...
-Facing the hut, she lifted and gripped tightly the woodcutters axe left lying on the grass, then lunged forward, climbed the small ladder at the side of the building.
-There was placed the nexus of the machine, its soul, while most of the ugly body was concealed down below.
+Facing the hut, she lifted and gripped tightly the woodcutters' axe, then lunged forward, climbed the small ladder at the side of the building.
+There was the nexus of the machine, its soul, while most of the ugly body was concealed down below.
 Years of hard labor went into this thing.
 Priceless gemstones were laid in the foundation of the project, being hidden away in the houses of ponies to serve as absorbers and conductors of their natural-born love.
-Dragon scales adorned the device, as well as exact replica of the medallion on her chest, exquisite and unique, now heavy as lead...
+Dragon scales adorned the device, as well as exact replica of the medallion on her chest, exquisite and precious, now heavy as lead...
 Prismia adored the machine, the culmination of her life's work.

-"*What am I doing?*"
+"[i]What am I doing?[/i]"

 Her eyes went over the darkened town, and she noticed for the first time how the trees and grass near the hut became dull grey-brownish color, as if her laputan device was draining something from the air and ground itself.
 Tears streamed down her muzzle.
-If it will continue like that, many innocent ponies will just wither away, not even understanding in their ignorance what is happening, until it will be too late.
-And all because she was experimenting and guessing, trying to decipher what lies behind the emotion, or rather the *power*, of love...
+If it will continue like that, many innocent ponies will just wither away overnight.
+And all because she was experimenting and guessing, trying to decipher what lies behind the emotion, or rather the [i]power[/i], of love...

-"*What have I done?*"
+"[i]What have I done?[/i]"

-The filly was still nearby, as she flew on the rooftop after Prismia.
+The filly was still nearby, she flew on the rooftop after Prismia.
 The enchantress weighted the axe in her wrinkly hooves, now unsure.

 "You have to go.
 Run off to your family.
 It isn't safe," she croaked in harsh, abrupt sentences.